 Central Belgrade is near my apartment.
-It’s a short walk to iconic buildings like the Old Telephone Exchange, Central Post Office, Church of St. Mark, Parliament Building, Presidential Palaces, and other landmarks.
-Many of the buildings were damaged during WW I and II and rebuilt.
+It’s a short walk to iconic buildings like the Central Post Office, Old Telephone Exchange, Church of St. Mark, Parliament Building, Presidential Palaces, and other landmarks.
+Many of the buildings were damaged during WWI and II and rebuilt.

 Old Telephone Exchange

 The Old Telephone Exchange is around the corner from my flat.
 Completed in 1908, architect Branko Tanazević designed the building in Serbo-Byzantine style.
 The beautiful building is an important part of Belgrade’s cultural heritage.
 I’ve admired it from cafés on Kosovska Street.